luna404/HeRAMS-UserManual/UserGuide_en.md

 <p align="center">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 	<img src="media/images/icon_tip.png" height="30" align="top" alt='tip'></img>
-	<i> Tip: If you haven't received a confirmation email, make sure to check your spam folder.</i>
+	<i> If you haven't received a confirmation email, make sure to check your spam folder.</i>
 </p>

 6. Confirm your registration by clicking on the link in your email.